MohsinNajmuddin/PokemonApp/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory run the following commands:

+### `npm install`

+Run this command to install the dependencies

 ### `npm start`

-To run the application
+Run this command to start the application